posgraph/coupe.repeated-cropping/README.md

 This software is being made available under the terms in the [LICENSE](LICENSE) file.

-Exemptions to the licensing terms can be negotiated, please contact [Pohang University of Science and Technology](http://www.postech.ac.kr) for more information.
+Any exemptions to these terms requires a license from the Pohang University of Science and Technology.

 If you use this code in a publication, please cite our paper.